CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 Surrogate Modeling Toolbox is an open-source Python package supporting a number of surrogate modeling methods, including gradient-enhanced neural network (GENN) models.
-GENN models train parameteres by minimizing a modified Least Squares Estimator which accounts for partial derivative predictions, leading to better accuracy on fewer training points compared to non-gradient-enhanced models.
+GENN models train parameters by minimizing a modified Least Squares Estimator which accounts for partial derivative predictions, leading to better accuracy on fewer training points compared to non-gradient-enhanced models.
 Gradient methods are applicable when training use cases where system data is generally known, such as continuous physics-based problems like aerodynamics.
 If gradient data is not known, users may run a gradient generation tool provided within FOQUS and can consults the tool documentation here: :ref:`gengrad`.
 Users may find further information on GENN models within Surrogate Modeling Toolbox in the documentation: https://smt.readthedocs.io/en/stable/_src_docs/surrogate_models/genn.html.